dazthecorgi/docs/docs/discover/02-FAQ.md

 ## Quilibrium Inc. and Q Storage

-Quilibrium Inc. is a company founded by Cassie Heart, Quilibrium's founder.
+*Quilibrium Inc. is a company founded by Cassie Heart, Quilibrium's founder.
 It offers managed services such as the Quorum messenger, Q Storage (S3-compatible), and a Key Management Service (KMS).
 The company operates separately from the Quilibrium protocol itself.
-In fact, anyone can establish their own company and leverage the protocol to provide services.
+In fact, anyone can establish their own company and leverage the protocol to provide services.*

 ### How do customers pay for Quilibrium Inc.’s managed services?

-Customers can pay Quilibrium Inc. in fiat or stablecoins for predictable billing in their regional currency, easing the transition from platforms like AWS.
+Customers can pay Q Inc. in fiat or stablecoins for predictable billing in their regional currency, easing the transition from platforms like AWS.
 Quilibrium Inc. uses its own earned QUIL tokens (from running nodes) to settle network fees, ensuring the token retains utility for direct network interactions.

 ### How does Q Storage cost compare to AWS S3 or other cloud providers?

-Quilibrium aims to be highly competitive with AWS S3, particularly by emulating AWS’s free tier, offering 5 GB of storage at no cost, with additional tiers for subsequent data.
+Q aims to be highly competitive with AWS S3, particularly by emulating AWS’s free tier, offering 5 GB of storage at no cost, with additional tiers for subsequent data.
 Unlike AWS, where egress costs (charges for data retrieval) can escalate quickly, Quilibrium underwrites egress costs through its query execution model and upper-level caching for public S3 buckets.
 This makes it potentially cheaper than AWS for high-request scenarios, targeting competitiveness with Cloudflare’s R2, currently the cheapest S3 alternative.

 ### What are the costs and options for hosting a website on Q Storage?

-Hosting a website on Quilibrium’s Q Storage service (provided by Quilibrium Inc.) includes a free tier of 5 GB, sufficient for minimal-payload static sites, with additional costs for larger sites based on tiered pricing.
+Hosting a website on Q Storage includes a free tier of 5 GB, sufficient for minimal-payload static sites, with additional costs for larger sites based on tiered pricing.
 There are no extra fees for security, backups, or performance upgrades — replication and verifiable encryption are built into the protocol as standard features, not add-ons.

 ### How does Q Storage ensure fast website loading times?